Frequently Asked Questions

 Someone in my neighborhood would like a plant and I have it.
 How can I contact this gardener?

-So far, it's not possible to do that.
-Since PlantCatching is a young platform, it is important that a request creates a new offer so that offer and demand continue to increase.
-Therefore you just have to offer your plant in the usual way on PlantCatching.
+Check under the request, the other person might have added a way of contact.
+Or it may be in her profile if she has one.
+Otherwise, you just have to offer your plant in the usual way on PlantCatching.
 If he is lucky, the requesting gardener will see and grab it.
 Otherwise, you will please someone else.
-You can read a complete article on the subject.